 You’ve been planning to get your editor portfolio out there for quite some time now.

+So, what’s holding you back?
+Perhaps you are envisioning creating not only an impactful and informative portfolio but a visually appealing one as well.
+Yet, you’re not sure how to do it.
+Don’t fret.
+I gathered some of the most impressive online editor portfolio examples I could find.
+They’re inspiring enough to set you on the path to coming up with your own.
 I’ve included the following examples in no particular order.
 They are numbered just for the sake of organization and don’t represent any ranking.
 I hope you’ll enjoy these portfolios and make your own soon!

 The 10 Best Editor Portfolio Examples:

 Carolina is a freelance editor who earned her editing certificate from the University of Chicago in 2019.
 Besides her editing and copywriting gigs, she also publishes a seasonal print magazine called Capsule Stories, of which she is also the editor-in-chief.
 She proofreads and edits a wide range of manuscripts, from fiction and non-fiction books to poetry, short stories, advertising copy, content marketing materials, and a lot more.
 What strikes me most about her editing portfolio is the clever use of thumbnail photos of the book covers and prints of other literary materials she worked on.
 The images are also neatly arranged in a grid pattern and classified according to their kind.
 She also includes the scope and type of work she did for each project.
 There’s also a list of her ongoing and forthcoming projects, which somewhat solidifies her stake in the editing business.
 Core Strategy to Emulate: The clever use of book cover design as thumbnails to open a bigger image and broader info.